ANIMAL RIGHTS LAWYER SUSAN CHANA LASK REPRESENTS UMKA THE PUPPY AGAINST UPPER EAST SIDE PET STORE AND PUPPY MILLS FOR PAIN AND SUFFERING

 On December 29, 2011, Elena, by her attorney Susan Chana Lask, filed a complaint as ELENA ZAKHAROVA for herself and as Representative of her dog, Umka, against Raising Rover in New York County Civil Court (see right module for the complaint).
 The effect of naming Umka in the Complaint is to show Umka is a living being and the subject of this case.
 It is not about Elena-this is about Umka and any puppy created defective because of bad breeding and left to live in pain.
 The Complaint requests Umka be defined as a "living being", not "property" so Umka's pain and suffering is recognized as compensable damages.
 The Complaint also alleges, among other things, that if the Court will not recognize Umka as a living being then follow the present case law that pets are "property" and hold the pet store liable for all costs to fix the "unfit goods" it sold under the Uniform Commercial Code.

-The Complaint is not far fetched, so to say, because case law supports the causes of action and every New York court holds in some way that pets are living souls that feel love, give love, and feel pain.
-In sum, Umka's love should be rewarded and her pain recognized and compensated for.
+The Complaint is not far fetched, so to say, because case law supports the causes of action.
+Every New York court holds in some way that pets are living souls that feel love, give love, and feel pain.
+Umka's love should be rewarded and her pain recognized and compensated for.

 See the right Modules on this page for an index of information detailing Puppy Lemon Laws, Consumer Rights and Strategies to Win Your Case Against Pet Stores, Breeders and Puppy Mills, among other issues.
 Note a Complaint is a legal document filed in court alleging facts and other issues upon information and belief.
 It is not a final determination.